localhost-server/ShipmentQR/README.md

 # QR Code Generator

-A Streamlit web application that generates QR codes from spreadsheet data.
+A Streamlit web application that generates QR codes from spreadsheet data with persistent storage.

 ## Features